 At Kunisaki’s centre is Mt.
 Futago-san, a dormant volcano and the highest point on the peninsula.
 From here, mountainous ridges interspersed with tranquil valleys fan out, as if rays from the sun, in all directions – a delightful, physical metaphor for this spiritual land.
 Together with the line of mountains on Kunisaki’s western edge blocking easy entry from the rest of Kyushu, the ridges further dissuaded many from delving into the peninsula’s interior.
 However, the remoteness created by this inaccessibility was a significant attraction for monks of old looking for seclusion, a retreat to meditate and practice their ascetics.

 Legend has it that in the early 8th Century Ninmon, a monk from the grand shrine at Usa, realised the spiritual potential of Kunisaki and set the foundations for what became over time the Rokugo-Manzan.
 Ninmon, who is regarded as a Buddhist reincarnation of Hachiman the Shinto divine protector of Japan, entered Kunisaki and established its first temples.
 The monks that succeeded him created the grand Buddhist institutions and also established the ascetic practice of mineiri, the walking of mountain paths in prayer, meditation and recitation of sutras.
 While those powerful temples have long since disappeared, mineiri has proved to be a resilient, if ten-yearly intermittent, symbol of Kunisaki’s spiritual heritage embodied in Rokugo-Manzan and embraced by monks and locals alike.

-2018 marks the 1,300th anniversary of Rokugo-manzan and a mineiri will be undertaken in celebration of Ninmon’s first devotional steps into Kunisaki, still a truly heavenly place on earth.
+2018 marked the 1,300th anniversary of Rokugo-manzan and a mineiri was undertaken in celebration of Ninmon’s first devotional steps into Kunisaki, which is still a truly heavenly place on earth.